SOUTH CAROLINA WRONGFUL DEATH FAQ

 - Read attorney reviews left by their previous clients

 - Look at ratings from independent rating sources

 - Interview several different attorneys

 At the law firm of David R. Price, Jr. we work hard to present the strongest possible case for your South Carolina wrongful death claim.

-We will conduct a very detailed investigation into the circumstances of your loved one’s death and gather evidence from any different sources.
+We will conduct a very detailed investigation into the circumstances of your loved one’s death and gather evidence from many different sources.

 We work with experts that will assist you in receiving the proper amount of compensation for all of the injuries and losses you and your family have suffered, past and future, that were a direct result of someone else’s legally proven negligence.

-The David R. Price, Jr. law firm wants you to be able to focus on your life and help your family recover from your loved one’s death.
+At David R. Price, Jr., P.A., we want you to be able to focus on your life and helping your family recover from your loved one’s death.
 We realize that no amount of money will replace the loss of your loved one, but it may help your family to recover financially so you can focus on healing.
 As always, we don’t recover a fee unless you win.
-We will pay for everything associated with your individual case and will only be reimbursed for our expenses if we win or settle your case.

-Greenville, South Carolina wrongful death attorney, David R. Price, Jr. and his staff will give you their dedication, compassion.
-We will use our experience, skill, and knowledge to help you receive some form of justice by being a strong advocate for you and your family so you receive all the compensation you deserve.
+Greenville, South Carolina wrongful death attorney, David R. Price, Jr. and his staff will give you dedication, compassion, and a personal representative.
+We will use our experience, skill, and knowledge to be a strong advocate for you and your family to help you receive some form of justice by recovering the compensation you deserve.